GabrieleTronchin/EventSourceSample/README.md

 Flow Description:

 1. An order is initially created with a default status (New).
-2. A rider can accept an order.
+2. A rider accpet an order, event stream start and an OrderAccepted event is dispatched.
-3. The rider updates their location to track the order's progress.
+3. The rider updates their location to track the order's progress, a LocationUpdate event is dispatched for each new location.
-4. Order Aggregate entity show the reault of order and rider updates
+4. The Order Aggregate entity reflects the result of order and rider updates.
+    There are two ways to retrieve an aggregate:
+      1. Live Aggregation:  Evaluate all events from the database each time you request the data.
+      2. Snapshot Aggregation: Store in memory using mattern.

 ## Tech involved